ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/image.md

 ## Inserting images via pasting URL into editor

 The {@link module:image/autoimage~AutoImage} plugin recognizes image links in the pasted content and embeds them shortly after they are injected into the document to speed up the editing.
-Accepted image extensions: jpg, png, gif, ico.
+Accepted image extensions: jpg, jpeg, png, gif, ico.

 <info-box>
 	The image URL must be the only content pasted to be properly embedded.
 Multiple links (`"http://image.url http://another.image.url"`) as well as bigger chunks of content (`"This link http://image.url will not be auto–embedded when pasted."`) are ignored.